 - Advocate for greater fire service participation in code development processes and representation on code development and technical committees.

-Create an environment where the public is made aware of the fire problem and their role in fire prevention
+Create an environment where the public is made aware of the fire problem and their role in fire prevention.

-- Develop a coalition of like-minded organizations that will participate in a program to respond in the immediate aftermath of a significant incident with media materials, taking advantage of the teachable moment following these tragedies.
+- Develop a coalition of diverse organizations that will participate in a program to respond in the immediate aftermath of a significant incident with media materials, taking advantage of the teachable moment following these tragedies.

-- Develop an online library of materials and resources that fire departments can use, free of charge, in reaching out to their jurisdiction emphasizing the role that the public has in fire prevention.
+- Develop an on-line library of materials and resources that fire departments can use, free of charge, in reaching out to their jurisdiction emphasizing the role that the public has in fire prevention.